 Charles started the first “head shop” in South Texas in 1966 in the front room of his art gallery (Gramma’s Tea House: San Antonio).
 More underground newspapers from the East & West coast were distributed than Zigzag cigarette papers.
 He considered himself as a “watcher” or modern member of the Counter-Culture Committee of Correspondence, spreading news of the military industrial complex and their war in Viet Nam.
 Charles also created The Electric Kiss Light Show at the Mind’s Eye night club in San Antonio in 1966.
 Did light shows for bands like the 13th Floor Elevators, Conqueroos, and Jefferson Air Plane.
 Charles passed away in 2007.
 He was a creative enigma genius.

-In the summer of 1967, Charles, Carolyn and their five children (two from Carolyn’s previous marriage and three of their own) left San Antonio and again moved to Hollywood, where Charles associated professionally with some of the most celebrated names in rock and roll.
+In the summer of 1967, Charles, Carolyn and their three children (two from Carolyn’s previous marriage and one of their own) left San Antonio and again moved to Hollywood, where Charles associated professionally with some of the most celebrated names in rock and roll.
 He produced light shows and created posters for, among others, Janis Joplin, Frank Zappa, Big Brother and the Holding Co., Chet Helms, Wavy Gravy, and The Velvet Underground.

 The Winans family spent several months at the Log Cabin in Laurel Canyon, a massive, rustic building that once belonged to Western movie star Tom Mix.
 It was located at the corner of Laurel Canyon Boulevard and Lookout Mountain Road.
 (The cabin burned down on Halloween 1981.
 The cause of the fire still remains mysterious.)